Amp-Lab-at-VT/Class-D-Amp-with-5-Band-Equalizer/README.md

 ## Project Overview

 I plan to create a 5-Band Graphic Equalizer.
 This will be done by creating a class-D amplifier, along with a 5-bandpass filter system.
+To power this system, I will use USB power and the audio will be sent through two tweeter speakers.
+Once the project schematic is complete, I will create a PCB of the finished project.

 ## Educational Value Added